ot4i/ace-cdc-debezium/README.md

 ![Message flow with a Kafka Consumer node, Mapping node and Kafka Producer node](images/kafka_flow.png)

 We don't need to set anything special in the properties, but choose JSON domain for the Input Message Parsing.
-I created a JSON Schema from an example message (`debezium.schema.json`, I used an online schema generator), this one expects the message to contain a `book` and `borrower` field (I'm using a library lending database, the table I'm capturing on contains the borrower and book they've borrowed).
+I created a JSON Schema from an example message ([debezium.schema.json](debezium.schema.json), this has parameters specific to my database table so you'd need to re-generate it.
+I used an online schema generator), this one expects the message to contain a `book` and `borrower` field (I'm using a library lending database, the table I'm capturing on contains the borrower and book they've borrowed).
 I also created a schema for what I wanted my output to look like and then used a Mapping node to map them, mapping the book to a `book_id`, the borrower straight over, and the operation type (`JSON.Data.payload.op`; part of the metadata in the message; whether it's an Insert, Update or Delete).
 Finally I sent it on to a second Kafka queue for displaying on a web page.

 Is it That Simple?